Silver Asset Tokenization: Benefits, Process, and Real-World Use Cases

 What Is Silver Asset Tokenization?

-Silver asset tokenization is the process of representing ownership of physical silver as digital tokens recorded on a blockchain network.
-Each token corresponds to a specific quantity of vaulted silver, enabling verifiable and transferable ownership without physically moving the metal.
+Silver asset tokenization is the process of representing ownership of physical silver as digital tokens recorded on a blockchain.
+Each token corresponds to a specific, audited quantity of vaulted silver — typically 1 gram or 1 troy ounce — enabling verifiable ownership transfer without physically moving the metal.

 How the Silver Tokenization Process Works